 Pump and Dump vs Structured Investing

-Market manipulation has not disappeared — it has evolved.
-Today, it operates at scale through social media, speed, and psychology.
+Market manipulation has not disappeared.
+It has evolved through social media, speed, and psychology.

 Most investors believe they are participating in opportunity.
-In reality, many are participating in a system designed for them to lose.
+In reality, some are participating in a structure designed for late entrants to lose.

 If you want to understand how disciplined investors avoid this entirely, start with a structured investment process and define your written investment rules.